 What is an Advance Beneficiary Notice of Noncoverage (ABN)?

 If you would like to continue therapy for a patient who has exceeded the threshold but does not qualify for an exception, you can do so through the use of an Advance Beneficiary Notice of Noncoverage (ABN)—along with the GA modifier, which we’ll cover in the next section.
-This allows a patient to keep receiving therapy that is no longer medically necessary.
+This allows a patient to continue receiving therapy that is no longer medically necessary.
 Essentially, an ABN notifies a Medicare patient that Medicare might not cover the therapy services he or she is about to receive—and serves as proof that the patient understands his or her financial obligation.
 By signing an ABN, the patient agrees to pay for treatment out-of-pocket or through a secondary insurance.

 You must issue an ABN: